 Despite the apparent debt-laden dangers, Nicole and I decided to go for it.
 My wife knew how much of a financial nerd I was and trusted that I wouldn’t let things go out off the rails.

-How We Scored a (Nearly) Free All-Inclusive Family Vacation to Cabo
+How Travel Rewards Helps Us Get a (Nearly) Free All-Inclusive Family Vacation to Cabo San Lucas

 1. Decide the Destination